-As part of the ‘Visit Nepal 2020’ campaign, the government plans to develop new tourism products.
+As part of the tourism year 2020 campaign, the government plans to develop new tourism products.
 These will be divided into five major product clusters – Culture, People and Heritage; Cities and Leisure; Outdoor and Adventure; Religion and Pilgrimage; and Nature and wildlife.
 One district in each region and an ecological belt will be selected as a tourism hub of that region.
 Potential tourism sites around these hubs will be identified, developed and promoted.
 Home-stays and community-based tourism products will also get the much needed promotional boost.

 The services of national flag carrier Nepal Airlines Corporation will be strengthened with the addition of more aircraft in its fleet.
 Overland transportation network linking Nepal, India, Bhutan, Bangladesh, and China will also see a marked improvement.
 To improve the service standards among service providers, training and capacity building programs will be conducted.

-What can you expect if you visit Nepal during the year 2020?
 The government will be offering promotional discounts and running various contests (prizes include free air tickets, tour packages etc.).
 You can be a part of this and win freebies.
 New trekking routes will be introduced.
 Many cultural fests and events will be held.
 Be a part of these cultural extravaganzas and ‘Visit Nepal 2020’ for an enriching experience.
-Visit Nepal 2020.
-Plan your trip with Third Rock Adventures.
+Visit nepal 2020 lifetime experience, Plan your trip with us.